web-platform-tests/rfcs/rfcs/wpt-for-aams.md

 ## Risks

-These test might be slow to to run.
-The browser is noticeably slower when accessibility features are turn on (when the browser builds the accessibility tree).
+These tests might be slow to to run.
+The browser is noticeably slower when accessibility features are turned on (when the browser builds the accessibility tree).
 Additionally, the browser can't run in headless mode.